MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStopStreaming - ALPHA
 Closes the data stream from the Occipital Structure Core depth sensor.

-Use this command after using the `SlamStartStreaming` command.
+**Important!** Always use this command to close the depth sensor data stream after using `SlamStartStreaming` and any commands that use Misty's Occipital Structure Core depth sensor.
+Note that Misty's 4k camera may not work while the depth sensor data stream is open.

 Endpoint: POST {robot-ip-address}/api/alpha/slam/streaming/stop